cea-hpc/MaHyCo/README.md

 In this new directory adds :

-- an `args.txt` file and fill it with the required arguments that have to be passed to `eucclhydremap` ;
+- an `args.txt` file and fill it with the required arguments that have to be passed to `mahyco` ;
 - a `reference` directory which holds the expected results.

 Then register the new test in the `CMakeLists.txt` file by adding it to the `TEST_NAMES` variable :